pca2/bootcamp/javascript_2.md

 };
 ```

-This is very similiar to the other closures we saw above.
-MakeCounter defines an initial variable, privateCounter and an a function,changeBy, which has access to privateCounter.
+This is very similiar to the other closures we saw above. `MakeCounter` defines an initial variable, `privateCounter` and an a function, `changeBy`, which has access to `privateCounter`.
 Instead of returning a single function as we saw earlier, it actually returns an object which contains 3 functions.
-Two of these functions call the ChangeBy function, and as a result have access to privateCounter through the magic of closure.
+Two of these functions call the `ChangeBy` function, and as a result have access to `privateCounter` through the magic of closure.

 We can now create a new counter and use any of these methods: